cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 attend CCN 2025 in person, we won’t withdraw the work and a co-author can put up the poster; however, the Presenter must stay registered.

-### **I can no longer attend CCN 2025.
-Can my co-author present my talk?** {#i-can-no-longer-attend-ccn-2025.-can-my-co-author-present-my-talk?}
+### I can no longer attend CCN 2025.
+Can my co-author present my talk?

 Talks selections are determined based on submissions and their Presenters jointly.
 As such, we won’t be able to transfer a talk to a different Presenter, unlike with a poster (see the above question).

-### **I and my co-authors can no longer attend CCN 2025.
-How can I withdraw my poster?** {#i-and-my-co-authors-can-no-longer-attend-ccn-2025.-how-can-i-withdraw-my-poster?}
+### I and my co-authors can no longer attend CCN 2025.
+How can I withdraw my poster?

 Please use the “Withdrawal” function on the OpenReview page for your submission.

 - ###

-- ### **Do I and all my co-authors need an OpenReview account to submit an Extended Abstract?** {#do-i-and-all-my-co-authors-need-an-openreview-account-to-submit-an-extended-abstract?}
+- ### Do I and all my co-authors need an OpenReview account to submit an Extended Abstract?

   - OpenReview accounts are required for: the individual making the submission, the Reciprocal Reviewer(s) identified on the submission, and the Presenter identified on